Providers

 Run the

-/modelscommand to select a model like Qwen 3 Coder 480B.
+/modelscommand to select a model like Qwen 3 Coder 480B./models

 OpenRouter